NegevUrbanResearch/shelter_access/README.md

 │   ├── shelters.geojson               # Existing + requested shelter
 │   └── optimal_locations/             # Precalculated optimization results
 ├── scripts/ # all scripts should be run only once and outputs are already stored in data folder, only use if needed to update data assets
-│   ├── shelter_optimizer.py           # DBSCAN + Greedy optimization
+│   ├── shelter_optimizer.py           # DBSCAN + KMeans Ensemble
 │   ├── convert_to_geojson.py         # Shapefile conversion
 │   └── create_lightweight_data.py     # Data preprocessing
 └── README.md